What Is Apache OFBiz? Open Source ERP Framework Guide

 CRM

-The CRM module helps businesses manage customer records, leads, opportunities, communication history, and sales activities.
+Manage customer records, leads, opportunities, communication history, and sales activities.

 E-commerce

-Apache OFBiz includes e-commerce capabilities for online stores, product catalogs, shopping carts, customer accounts, and order processing.
+Support online stores, product catalogs, shopping carts, customer accounts, and order processing.

 Manufacturing